yujin-dev/data-engineering/Bug-note.md

 출처: https://somjang.tistory.com/entry/Docker-Amazon-Linux2-AMI-%EC%97%90%EC%84%9C-docker-compose-%EC%84%A4%EC%B9%98%ED%95%98%EA%B8%B0

-### TypeError: ufunc 'isnan' not supported for the input types, and the inputs could not be safely coerced to any supported types according to the casting rule ''safe''
+### [ python-pandas ] TypeError: ufunc 'isnan' not supported for the input types, and the inputs could not be safely coerced to any supported types according to the casting rule ''safe''
 ```python
 df[column1].apply(lambda x: np.isnan(x))
 # df[column1] dtype : object